Google's jobs search draws antitrust complaints from rivals

 Nick Zakrasek, senior product manager for Google search, said that the company welcomed the industry feedback on jobs search.
 Google said its offering addresses previous antitrust complaints by allowing rival search services to participate and includes a feature in Europe designed to give rivals prominence.

-"Any provider - from individual employers to job listing platforms - can utilise this feature in search, and many of them have seen a significant increase in the number of job applications they receive," Mr Zakrasek said in a statement.
+"Any provider - from individual employers to job listing platforms - can utilise this feature in search, and many of them have seen a significant increase in the number of job applications they receive," Mr Zakrasek said.
 "By improving the search experience for jobs, we're able to deliver more traffic to sites across the Web and support a healthy job search ecosystem."

 Google includes jobs only from websites that follow its guidelines, which require postings to be structured such that its computers can easily interpret them.
 Many leading players have conformed.